-Information on the upcoming "Learning to Walk Together" Pow Wow coming soon!
+Information on the upcoming "Learning to Walk Together" Pow Wow is coming soon!

-We hope to see you at the pow wow in March 2010!
+We hope to see you at the Pow wow in November 2023!

 The pow wow begins with the Grand Entry and the Flag Song followed by Veterans' Honor Song.
 All Veterans - male/female, Native/non-Native are honored this way.
 The Emcee will provide information on the dances including: male and female traditional dances, jingle dress and grass dance, and male and female fancy dance.
 Social dances, such as the inter-tribal, round dance and two-step, are also featured and the audience is invited to participate.
 Artisan and vendor booths provide a variety of craft items, reference materials, and food.
 A pow wow can truly be a cultural learning experience.